 A couple of things first.

-Classic, classic liberal Democrat politician, moisten the finger, put it in the wind, see which way the wind's blowing, and then get behind it.
+Moisten the finger, put it in the wind, see which way the wind's blowing, and then get behind it.

-Uh and then start pandering and meandering all over the place without making any sense whatsoever.
+And then start pandering and meandering all over the place without making any sense whatsoever.

-Claire McCaskill says that sports leaders put victory over decency.
+Claire McCaskill Says that sports leaders put victory over decency.

 Sports leaders put victory over decency.

-You know the same thing can be said about the Democrat Party, Senator McCaskill.
+You know, the same thing can be said about the Democrat Party, Senator McCaskill.

 The Democrat Party puts victory over decency.

-And let's ask the American people which is the sicker culture, Washington, D.C. or the American professional sports leagues.
+Let's conduct a poll, Senator McCaskill, and let's ask the American people which is the sicker culture, Washington, D.C., or the American professional sports leagues.

-The Democrat Party or the NFL, where really is there?
+The Democrat Party or the NFL.

-Might it be in the Democrat Party with all the voter fraud and all the extra-constitutional attempts by the president to break the law on amnesty and whatever the hell else and Obamacare.
+Might it be in the Democrat Party with all the voter fraud and all the extra-constitutional attempts by the president to break the law on amnesty and whatever the hell else and Obamacare?

 You want to talk about victory over decency?